 Employment/Labor Law and Related Specialties

-Since beginning his practice, John has represented employers of all shapes and sizes and from all types of industries including, but not limited to, the following: trucking; cable installation; software solutions; manufacturing; biotechnology; redistribution; staffing services; financial services; engineering; health care; and agriculture.
+Since beginning his practice, John has represented employers of all sizes and from all types of industries, including, religious education, trucking, cable installation, manufacturing, healthcare providers, redistribution, staffing services, and financial services, to name a handful.
 These employers include members of the Fortune 500, as well as businesses that have no more than one or two permanent employees.

 In addition to his employment law work, John takes great pride in representing businesses and individuals in connection to a wide variety of other civil disputes.
 These include intellectual property litigation, commercial breach of contract actions, and condemnation/eminent domain proceedings, among others.
-In addition, John regularly represents Wisconsin licensees in disciplinary actions initiated by the Wisconsin Department of Safety and Professional Services.
+In addition, John regularly represents Wisconsin licensees, including chiropractors and physicians, in disciplinary actions initiated by the Department of Safety and Professional Services.